jarviscanada/jarvis_data_eng_TinaLee/README.md

 **Core Java Apps** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_TinaLee/tree/master/core_java)]:

   - Twitter App: Designed a Twitter application with MVC architecture that allows users to perform CRUD functionalities via REST API.
 Programmed using Twitter API, HTTP client, OAuth authorization, and JSON serialization libraries.
+During development, JUnit is used to perform integration tests on all java files, and Mockito framework is used to test classes with dependency utilizing the ability to mock the dependency.
   - JDBC App: Implemented a simple application that sets up a connection between a Java application and RDBMS for data accessing.
 The CRUD functionalities are implemented using DAO design patterns.
   - Grep App: Developed a Java application that mimics the grep command line function.
 The app recursively searches for a matched pattern given a root directory and outputs matched lines to an output file.
+Used Lambda and Stream API to list and filter files under the root directory and reduce memory usage.

-**Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_TinaLee/tree/master/springboot)]: Designed a Java application that simulates an online stock trading platform using microservice and MVC architecture.
-The application fetches the latest market data from IEX Cloud and stores this information along with trader information in the PostgreSQL database.
-Users could buy or sell stocks and deposit or withdraw funds from their accounts.
-This application is managed and packaged by Maven and Spring Boot.
+**Springboot App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_TinaLee/tree/master/springboot)]: Designed and developed a REST API that allows users to buy or sell securities, manage their profile, and deposit and withdraws funds from their accounts.
+The application fetches the latest market data from IEX Cloud and stores this information along with trader information in the PostgreSQL database using Java 8, Springboot, microservice, MVC architecture.
+For testing, integration tests are implemented using JUnit 4 with coverage of more than 60 percent.
+Later, the application is dockerized using base images postgres and alpine.

 **Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_TinaLee/tree/master/python_data_anlytics)]: Not Started